 IDLF hosts an Eighth Grade program during the spring semester (February to May) of each school year.

-IDLF classes consist of a maximum of 25 students, which meet twelve times over the course of the semester.
+IDLF classes consist of a maximum of 25 students, which meet twelve times (Sunday nights from 5:30-7:30pm) over the course of the semester.

 IDLF culminates with a weeklong leadership retreat to Gettysburg and Washington, D.C.
 Students also participate in a graduation ceremony and reception after the leadership retreat.

 As IDLF students get to know one another and wrestle with the important cultural issues of our day, our prayer is that they will begin to understand each other’s backgrounds and perspectives to better equip them to be a light for Jesus in their respective schools.